 Genova still waits to be discovered.
 The labyrinth of its historical heart is the symbol of a mysterious city, which plays a hide and seek and lets itself be appreciated a little at a time.
 I wrote this list of 8 curious facts about Genova, more or less known, with the hope to stimulate your interest and maybe tempt you to select the Superba (the Magnificent, as called by locals) as a destination for your next escape.

-- GENOVA AS CINEMATOGRAPHIC LOCATION
+1 – GENOVA AS CINEMATOGRAPHIC LOCATION

-- GENOVA AND LUPIN III
+2 – GENOVA AND LUPIN III

 Scoundrels and crime lovers.
 Did you know that some scenes of the film Lupin III have been shot right at Genova’s Ancient Port?
 The famous thief is roaming around Palazzo San Giorgio and Sottoripa, that is very easy to recognize thanks to the pictures of the Sopraelevata, the overpass.

-- GENOVA AS THE CRADLE OF LOTTO
+3 – GENOVA AS THE CRADLE OF LOTTO

-Lotto is the evolution of some games that go back to ancient civilizations (like Egyptians, Romans and Babylonians).
-Lotto how we know it today was born right in Genova in Palazzo Ducale (and not in Naples as often believed) and comes from a game that was called “The Seminary Game”, where people bet on the names of Genovese citizens nominated for merit at public offices.
+Lotto is the evolution of some games that go back to ancient civilizations (like Egyptians, Romans, and Babylonians).
+Lotto how we know it today was born right in Genova in Palazzo Ducale (and not in Naples as often believed) and comes from a game that was called “The Seminary Game,” where people bet on the names of Genovese citizens nominated for merit at public offices.
 People were trying their luck playing twice a year trying to guess the names of the five elected people.
-Quite soon the candidates to the elections were reduced from 120 to 90 and later the names were replaced by numbers.
-The historical traces of the Lotto game go back to 1620: from that year onwards, right at Genova, lotto was adjust precisely, while in all the other Italian States as well as in the Papal State this game was banned on grounds of moral reasons.
+Fairly soon the candidates to the elections were reduced from 120 to 90 and later the names were replaced by numbers.
+The historical traces of the Lotto game go back to 1620: from that year onwards, right at Genova, lotto was adjusted precisely, while in all the other Italian States as well as in the Papal State this game was banned on the grounds of moral reasons.

 4 – AMERICAN JEANS?
 NOT AT ALL, GENOVESE JEANS!

 Nowadays jeans are in any collection of clothes.
 Did you know that they were invented at Genova?
 Yes indeed!
-The famous blue fabric was initially used to create the hips sails sacks and later the trousers of the Genovese sailors that were travelling from port to port around the world.
+The famous blue fabric was initially used to create the ships sails sacks and later the trousers of the Genovese sailors that were travelling from port to port around the world.
 The name comes from the mangling of Gênes, that is Genova in French.

-- WHAT DOES GENOVA HAVE IN COMMON WITH BUENOS AIRES?
+6 – WHAT DOES GENOVA HAVE IN COMMON WITH BUENOS AIRES?

 The answer is Boccadasse!
 Genovese immigrants that moved permanently in Argentina created the district of Boca, as they founded the Boca Junior football team, whose nickname was Xeneizes.

--BLACK AND RED HOUSE NUMBERS
+7 -BLACK AND RED HOUSE NUMBERS

-In Genova the house numbers are divided into red ones for commercial activities and black ones for private homes.
-At times, locating a number gets really complicated and discouraging for people coming from other Italian cities where this system does not exist.
+In Genova, the house numbers are divided into red ones for commercial activities and black ones for private homes.
+At times, locating a number gets complicated and discouraging for people coming from other Italian cities where this system does not exist.
 A famous joke was «Genovese people save even on numbers, they: use them twice».

--CONTEMPORARY ECONOMY AND THE FIRST BANK IN EUROPE
+8 -CONTEMPORARY ECONOMY AND THE FIRST BANK IN EUROPE